thunderkeys/pdfconvertme-public/README.md

 pdfconvertme-public
 ===================

-A stripped down, open-source version of [pdfconvert.me](http://pdfconvert.me) for self-hosting in environments where privacy/security is a concern.
+A simplified, open-source version of [pdfconvert.me](http://pdfconvert.me) for self-hosting in environments where privacy/security is a concern.

 By default, it will generate the PDF but not return it via email.